kingralph33/kingralph33/README.md

 ---
 ### Side Projects 🚧
-I started my company in 2020, King Ralph LLC with the intentions to build projects to release to the public.
+I started my company in 2020, King Ralph LLC with the intention to build applications and release to the public.
+In the beginning it will probably be websites, but eventually I will also add some iOS Apps.

 - 🔭 I’m currently working on my personal portfolio site [kingralph.dev](https://kingralph.dev) 👷🏿 🏗️ (not ready for production at the moment)
 - 🌱 I’m currently learning [React](https://reactjs.org/)